 The West Palm Beach Police Department (WPBPD) operates numerous police vehicles both marked and unmarked.
-Throughout the year, several vehicles are involved in vehicle crashes and are deemed total loss, or become non-operational outside of the contracted service life.
-These vehicles are sent to a City contracted auction company.
-Revenues collected from auction are used to offset replacement costs to police fleet operations.
+Throughout the year, several vehicles are involved in vehicle crashes and are deemed a total loss, or become non-operational outside of the contracted service life.
+These vehicles are sent to an auction company contracted by the City.
+Revenues collected from the auction are used to offset replacement costs to police fleet operations.